Plan

 Avoid getting locked out overseas when confirming your payment or receiving a new PIN because you no longer have a valid local address or phone number.

-For the best virtual mailboxes for expats, I use Stable (use link for 20% off) but there are other service providers such as Earth Class Mail or Anytime Mailbox.
+For the best virtual mailboxes for expats, I use Stable Mailbox (20% off), but there are other well-regarded services like Anytime Mailbox and iPostal1.

 To keep your cell phone number, I use Google Voice.
+OpenPhone is another popular alternative for businesses.
 A real life saver for confirming payments, logging into bank accounts and completing your 2FA.

 Tip #5: Don’t forget your expat health insurance